 Why you must replace your timing belt on schedule

-If your engine has an overhead cam engine it most likely uses a timing belt to rotate the camshafts.
+If your engine is an overhead cam design it most likely uses a timing belt to rotate the camshafts.
 Timing belts don’t last forever and you must replace your timing belt according the car maker’s maintenance schedule.
-Replacement intervals vary by car maker and engine style, but can range from as little as 60,000 miles to as long as 110,000 miles.
+Replacement intervals vary by car maker and engine style, but can last from as little as 60,000 miles to as long as 110,000 miles.

 What is a timing belt?

 A timing belt is a ribbed belt that rotates the camshafts in time with the crankshaft.
 The belt can be made from neoprene/saturated nitrile rubber with fiberglass reinforcement cords or the newer ethylene propylene diene monomer (EPDM) rubber-like compounds that are more resistant to heat and oil, so they last longer.

 Why is it so important to replace a timing belt at the recommended intervals?

 Some engines are designed with a very small clearance at the top of the cylinder when the piston reaches the top of its travel.
 If the camshaft is out of time with the crankshaft the intake or exhaust valve may not be fully closed when the piston reaches the top of its travel.
 When that happens, the piston hits the valve(s) damaging both the valve(s) and piston.
 This happens on “interference” engines.
 See this post to learn more about interference engines.
 If the timing belt breaks on an interference engine while it’s running, the result is often catastrophic engine damage costing around $2,500 to $4,000.